The HACCP system - When should a HACCP system be reviewed?

 HACCP plan template (Highlight: Determining Record-keeping Procedures)

 Proper documentation is key proof that your food business has successfully implemented your HACCP plan and that your team is performing their assigned tasks.
-If in case a known hazard occurs in your operations, your record will be proof for regulatory agencies that you applied control measures to bring the hazard to an acceptable level.
+If a known hazard occurs in your operations, your record will prove to regulatory agencies that you applied control measures to bring the hazard to an acceptable level.

-A great way how to create a HACCP plan accurate record-keeping system is to have sets of templates for all your procedures.
-This allows you to easily add new information and tailor the forms to your food business.
+A great way to create a HACCP plan accurate record-keeping system is to have sets of templates for all your procedures.
+This lets you easily add new information and tailor the forms to your food business.

 Use our free monitoring log templates from our food safety template hub.